 “Tago Mago” is the second studio album by Can, a German rock band formed around Irmin Schmidt (keyboards), Holger Czukay (bass, engineering, electronics, editing), Jaki Liebezeit (drums, percussion), and Michael Karoli (guitar, violin) in Cologne, West Germany in 1968.

-It was recorded in 1970–1971, and was released as a double LP in 1971 by the United Artists Records.
+The album was recorded in 1970–1971, and was released as a double LP in 1971 by the United Artists Records.

 It was the band’s first studio album after American artist Malcolm Mooney (vocals) left the band and Japanese musician Damo Suzuki (vocals) joined as the vocalist.